endrollex/miniroll/README.md

 -------------
 * miniroll do not need database, using a simple framework with file system, just like a Blog Hello World.
-* But it may be cumbersome to use.
+* It may be cumbersome to use.
 There is no template function here.
   Someone using this blog shall modify many codes to create own blog style manually.
 * This project is for reference purpose.
   Generally, WordPress is a good choice, it has complete support and worldwide users.